 1. Use double the amount of tea leaves specified in package instruction.

-Tip #1: For example, use 4 heaping teaspoonful leaves and 2 cups of hot water to make 4 cups of tea (you will add ice later to “shock” the tea).
+Tip #1: For example, use 4 heaping teaspoonful leaves and 2 cups of hot water to make 4 cups of tea (you will add some ice afterwards to “shock” the tea).
 In the above pictures, we put the loose leaves directly in the heatproof brewing container, a Pyrex® measuring cup.
 If you are using tea bags or strainer, make sure they are big enough so leaves have enough room to float in water.

 2. Let tea steep for the time specified in package instructions.